ropensci/rcites/inst/assets/draft_answer.md

 The four remaining `spp_*` functions now support `taxon_id` with more than one element.
 This was handled in [#36](https://github.com/ibartomeus/rcites/pull/36).

-A new vignette XXX shows how to use these new features.
+A new vignette [Bulk analysis with rcites](https://ibartomeus.github.io/rcites/articles/bulk_analysis.html) shows how to use these new features.

 ### Addition of new helpers and unit testing

 All the changes mentioned above required a set of new helpers functions gathered in `zzz.R` as in the previous version.
 Also the unit testing has been extensively reviewed.

 ## Changes in documentation